 Also on: Xbox 360

-The game includes five new single-player chapters set in the middle of Act Five, which culminate with a boss battle with the Brumak - "four storeys of teeth and guns" as Cliffy B describes it.
+So on to the PC version.
+What's new?
+The game includes five new single-player chapters (replacing the old Act Five) which culminate in a boss battle with the Brumak - "four storeys of teeth and guns" as Cliffy B describes it.
 The new chapters take place towards the end of the game, right after you flee the Brumak and just before the final train mission.
-There are also three new multiplayer maps, Courtyard, Sanctuary and Goldrush, bringing the total number of multiplayer maps shipping out of the box to 19, and a new multiplayer mode, King of the Hill.
-If that wasn't enough, you'll also get Cliffy B's favourite new feature, the game editor, and, of course, improved graphics made possible by higher resolutions and more RAM in top-end PCs.
+There are also three new multiplayer maps, Courtyard, Sanctuary and Goldrush, bringing the total number of multiplayer maps shipping out of the box to an impressive 19, and a new, less impressive multiplayer mode, King of the Hill.
+If that wasn't enough, you'll also get Cliffy B's favourite new feature, the game editor, and, of course, improved graphics made possible by the extra grunt modern gaming PCs have under the hood.

-Highlights include tip-toeing through a shanty town area with the Brumak stalking you overhead.
+Funnily enough, my favourite bit of the new campaign wasn't the Brumak fight but the section where you tip-toe through a shanty town area with the beast stalking you overhead.
 You can hear its grunts, its breathing, as if it is about to jump down and rip your face off.
 It's pretty intense stuff.
-Then there's a seeder fight in a theatre hall.
+Then there's a seeder fight in a run-down theatre hall.
 That's pretty good as well.
 But there's nothing here in the new campaign content that's a major departure from the gameplay we experienced in the 360 version.
 It's all about cover and being patient as you flank the Locust and chew them up.
 It's firefight, little break, firefight, little break.
-But this won't make 360-owning GoW fans feel any better.
-The extra campaign content, especially the fight with the Brumak, has drawn most complaints.
-Looks like 360 owners won't be getting any of this via download either - Cliffy B says it's impossible.
-Oh well, 360 owners' loss is PC gamers' gain.

 In this version of the classic game you must connect identical tile...Download

 Search the Mediterranean for Atlantis!Download